List of Emmerdale characters introduced in 1998: Tricia Dingle

 Patricia "Tricia" Dingle (also Stokes and Fisher) was the daughter of Steph Forsythe (Lorraine Chase) and the granddaughter of Alan Turner (Richard Thorp).
 Tricia arrived at The Woolpack out of the blue.
 Alan, who has had troubled relationships with his offspring, didn't recognise her initially, but quickly took her to his heart.
 She was a big hit behind the bar of The Woolpack, especially with the men of Emmerdale, and could wrap Alan around her little finger.
 Tricia was a born tease, and immediately caught the attention of Terry Woods (Billy Hartman), especially after she took him breakfast in bed dressed in a skimpy nightie.
 He was so smitten he took her shopping and forked out for a sexy new dress.
 This got him into trouble with Alan for missing his shift at the Woolpack.
 Terry was convinced she felt the same, and was crushed when she rejected his advances.

 Tricia tried to help out in the Woolpack but contributed towards its destruction when fireworks she bought set alight and burned down the pub.
 She slept with both Terry and Scott Windsor (Ben Freeman), but was mortified both when Scott told Terry about their fling and when Terry spilled the beans to the drinkers in the village hall.
 She felt terribly guilty about her treatment of Terry and was sorry when he came back to the village on Christmas Day only to discover the tragic news about his friend Vic Windsor (Alun Lewis).

-Tricia was put out when Alan appointed Bernice Blackstock (Samantha Giles) bar manager instead of her (tried her best to get the job and even put together a CV); had a mud fight with Mandy Dingle (Lisa Riley); discovers Bernice’s plan and laughs at her with Mandy; is surprised when Scott cannot perform in bed with her; goes to the vets ball but doesn’t enjoy being groped all night; thinks Bernice made Gavin Ferris up and is a lunatic; sleeps with Gavin behind Bernice's back; comforts Roy Glover (Nicky Evans) before his wedding; tries to get the village to buy The Woolpack; flirts with Chris Tate (Peter Amory) in the hope that he will give her the money; wants to plan her own theme night to prove she is better than Bernice.
+Tricia was put out when Alan appointed Bernice Blackstock (Samantha Giles) bar manager instead of her (tried her best to get the job and even put together a CV); had a mud fight with Mandy Dingle (Lisa Riley); discovers Bernice's plan and laughs at her with Mandy; is surprised when Scott cannot perform in bed with her; goes to the vets' ball but doesn't enjoy being groped all night; thinks Bernice made Gavin Ferris up and is a lunatic; sleeps with Gavin behind Bernice's back; comforts Roy Glover (Nicky Evans) before his wedding; tries to get the village to buy The Woolpack; flirts with Chris Tate (Peter Amory) in the hope that he will give her the money; wants to plan her own theme night to prove she is better than Bernice.
 Hollywood night went well, until a drag queen Marilyn Monroe impersonator turned up and caused a near-riot.
 Tricia realised she couldn’t make cocktails either, and had to beg Bernice to help out.
-She decided to get her revenge on Bernice at the summer fair, where they both had rival beer tents.
-She hitched Bernice’s marquee to Jack Sugden’s car and pulled it down.
+She decided to get her revenge on Bernice at the summer fayre, where they both had rival beer tents.
+She hitched Bernice's marquee to Jack Sugden's car and pulled it down.